candlepin/candlepin.github.io/docs/subscription-manager/dbus.md

 ## Messages

 The first contains a code with the status of the machine.
 It is consumed by the process rhsm_icon.
 This is the alert bubble that informs the user of the entitlement status.
-The messages displayed there are keyed from the interger value.
+The messages displayed there are keyed from the integer value.
 Those messages are not specific to actual installed products.

 The second contains a dictionary that contains 3 parameters: Version, Status, and Entitlements.
 Version and Status [enum below] have single string values.
 Entitlements is a dictionary that uses the unique identifier [SKU] of each installed product as a key.
 The value is a tuple that contains the name of the installed product, a state code [enum below], and the compliance message for the product.
 All installed products will appear in this data set.